trustgrid/docs/content/en/getting-started/trial/subnet-routing/index.md

 1. Navigate to the Review Changes page and click Apply Changes.
 Confirm with Yes when prompted.  {{<tgimg src="agent1-route-confirm.png" width="90%" >}}

 ## Configure OS Route on agent2
 Next, we need to tell **agent2** to use the trustgrid0 interface to route traffic destined for the adjacent network.
-This is done by adding a local route in the operating systems that will the traffic for the target IP, 172.31.255.1, is sent via the trustgrid0 interface and flows through the virtual network tunnel.
+This is done by adding a local route in the operating systems that will forward traffic for the target IP, 172.31.255.1, via the trustgrid0 interface and flow through the virtual network tunnel.
 1. Gain console access to **agent2**
 1. Run the command: {{<codeblock>}}sudo ip route add 172.31.255.1/32 dev trustgrid0{{</codeblock>}}
 1. You can confirm this is effective with the command: {{<codeblock>}}ip route{{</codeblock>}}